What is Social Housing?

 Social Housing is a type of community housing.
 Link Housing provides Social Housing and Housing Assistance to people on very low to low household incomes.

-We do this in partnership with the NSW Government’s Family and Community Services (FACS) department – using the one application process, Housing Pathways.
+We do this in partnership with the Department of Communities and Justice (previously FACS) – using the one application process, Housing Pathways.

 Eligibility for social housing

 Link Housing provides Social Housing properties to people in NSW who are earning a very low to low income.
 To be eligible for social housing, you must:

 - be a citizen or have permanent residency in Australia, and

 - be resident in New South Wales (NSW), and

 - have a household income within the income eligibility limits, and

 - not own any assets or property which could reasonably be expected to resolve their housing need, and